Asynchronous multi-class traffic management in wide area networks: Introduction

-As the most popular branch of SDN-based TE, centralized TE schemes for Inter-Datacenter Networks (IDNs) \cite{10.1145/3230543.3230545, RN33, 10.1145/2534169.2486012,7299623} typically utilizes a periodic paradigm involving synchronous actions of network elements, including traffic matrix collection/prediction, resource allocation, and traffic control.
-This paradigm can avoid transient congestions caused by unsynchronized routing reconfiguration and service disruptions resulting from frequent control rule updates.
+As the most popular branch of SDN-based TE, centralized TE schemes for private Inter-Datacenter Networks (IDNs) \cite{10.1145/3230543.3230545, RN33, 10.1145/2534169.2486012,7299623} typically utilize a periodic paradigm involving synchronous actions of network elements, including traffic matrix collection/prediction, resource allocation, and traffic control.
+This paradigm can avoid transient congestion caused by unsynchronized routing reconfiguration and service disruption caused by unsynchronized control rule updates.
 The success of these centralized TE schemes also depends on the controllability of traffic sources in IDNs.
-In IDNs, the applications and servers can be controlled to produce a traffic matrix for the next minutes or even hours in advance.
-Only some short real-time flows, typically representing less than 20$\%$ of the total traffic\cite{benson2010network}, are hard to predict.
-Therefore, these approaches can achieve satisfactory performance by preallocating resources.
+In IDNs, applications and servers can be controlled to predict traffic matrices for the next few minutes or even hours.
+Only some short real-time flows, typically less than 20$\%$ of the total traffic\cite{benson2010network}, are difficult to predict.
+Therefore, these approaches can achieve satisfactory performance by pre-allocating resources.